 Number of outlets: UPS units generally have a mix of on-battery and off-battery (but still surge protected) outlets.
 Make sure that there are adequate outlets for your needs.
 Some brands include additional outlet-related features such as peripheral outlets that automatically put peripherals to sleep to save energy.

-User-replaceable batteries: Does the unit have user-replaceable batteries and how much do they cost?
+User-replaceable batteries: Does the unit have user-replaceable batteries, and how much do they cost?
 UPS batteries don’t last forever (3-5 years is a pretty typical lifecycle for a UPS battery).
 When the battery finally fails, and it will, you’ll either need to buy new batteries (if you can swap them yourself) or buy a whole new unit.
-Except for very low-end UPS units where the replacement battery is often times almost as much as a brand new UPS unit, you should always look for units with user-replicable batteries.
+Except for very low-end UPS, you should always look for units with user-replaceable batteries.
 There’s no reason at all to scrap a $100+ unit for inability to swap out the simple 12V batteries inside.